What went wrong at Zillow

-Zillow was so confident in its pricing algorithm that it said earlier this year its Zestimates would serve as the initial offer price on eligible homes.
+Zillow was so confident in its pricing algorithm that it said its Zestimates would serve as the initial offer price on eligible homes.
 That didn’t last.

-The company recently announced that it was exiting the iBuying business.
+The company announced in 2021 that it was exiting the iBuying business.
 In a quarterly earnings call, CEO Rich Barton said Zillow was unable to correctly forecast future home prices amid volatility in the pandemic-driven housing frenzy.

 Indeed, an unexpected desire for new housing by work-from-home Americans, combined with ultralow mortgage rates, drove U.S. housing prices to new highs.

-Rick Sharga, an executive with RealtyTrac, says Zillow’s business model was flawed, noting on his company’s site that house-flipping investors often pay too much and underestimate the time and cost to ready a home to sell.
+Rick Sharga, founder and CEO of CJ Patrick Company and former executive with RealtyTrac, said Zillow’s business model was flawed, noting on his company’s site that house-flipping investors often pay too much and underestimate the time and cost to ready a home to sell.

-“Zillow Offers appears to have made both mistakes and done so at a large enough scale to result in hundreds of millions of dollars of losses,” Sharga writes.
+“Zillow Offers appears to have made both mistakes and done so at a large enough scale to result in hundreds of millions of dollars of losses,” Sharga wrote.